How to Smoke a Whole or Cut Up Turkey

 How to Smoke a Whole Turkey

 There are so many sizes and kinds of smokers.
-These tips are based from the two smokers I have used.
+These tips are based on the two smokers I have used.
 A small upright and a larger Traeger.

-- Fill the cavity of the bird with a couple apples, a large white onion, 3 celery stalks, all cut into chunks.
+- Fill the cavity of the bird with a couple of apples, a large white onion, and 3 celery stalks, all cut into chunks.

 - Use a butter injection (recipe below)